Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

 and

 respectively.
 We use the notation $f_m$ for the probability of winding number $m$ in this approximation to distinguish it from the $p_m$ of the previous section for Gaussian winding number densities.
-Neither (\ref{fp10}) or (\ref{fp11}) take periodicity into account.

-In Fig.~\ref{pfs} we show how the predictions for $p_n$ and $f_n$ are almost indistinguishable once we get away from very small probabilities where periodicity is important.
-Further, we see that, with that caveat, they agree with the simulations for the fully interacting theory, discussed below.
-In particular, the Gaussian upper bound on finding a single fluxoid at about $0.49$ that follows from (\ref{fp10}) or (\ref{fp11}) is saturated in the simulation (within errors).
-This supports the Gaussian approximation in its simplest guise.
+None of equations (\ref{fp10}) to (\ref{fs1}) take periodicity into account.
+In Fig.~\ref{pfs} we show how the predictions for $p_n$ and $f_n$ are almost indistinguishable, only differing slightly at very small probabilities where periodicity is important.

-The Gaussian approximations so far do not give the KZ scaling behaviour of (\ref{xibar}).
+The Gaussian approximations so far do not give the KZ scaling behaviour of Eq.~(\ref{xibar}).
 To see this we make the further Gaussian approximation that, on decomposing the complex order parameter field as $\phi = (\phi_1 + i\phi_2)/\sqrt{2}$, $\phi_1$ and $\phi_2$ are independent Gaussian fields.
 The correlation function for the winding number density is now determined by the correlation function $G(x)$ for the field components, defined by

-We now use the fact that, for damped systems, the Gaussian approximation corresponds to a linearisation of the time-dependent Ginzburg-Landau (TDGL) equations.
-Periodicity is unimportant for large rings and we find that, for the linear TDGL equations \cite{rivers2001}, field correlation functions $G(r)$ at the defect formation time for large systems take the form ($r = |\bf x|$)
+We now use the fact that, for damped systems, the Gaussian approximation corresponds to a linearisation of the TDGL equations.
+Periodicity is unimportant for large rings and we find (see Ref.~\cite{rivers2001}) that the field correlation function $G(r)$ at the defect formation time for large systems takes the form